titus-ong/chordparser/docs/index.rst

 Welcome to chordparser's documentation!
 =======================================

 chordparser is a Python 3 package that provides a musical framework for analysing chords.
-The `Introduction <introduction.html>`_ covers what it is and why it is.
+The :doc:`Introduction <introduction>` covers what it is and why it is.

-Get started with `Installation <installation.html>`_ and then get an overview with the `Quickstart <quickstart.html>`_.
-The rest of the docs describe each musical class that chordparser provides in detail so you can use the framework effectively.
+Get started with :doc:`Installation <installation>` and then jump right into using chordparser with the :doc:`Quick Start <quickstart>`.
+The rest of the docs describe the Parser and each musical class that chordparser provides in detail so you can use the framework effectively.

 --------
 Contents
 --------

 .. toctree::
    :maxdepth: 2